snitch-org/snitch/README.md

 `SKIP_CHECK(MSG);`

 This is similar to `SKIP`, except that the test case continues.
 Further failure will not be reported.
 This is only recommended as an alternative to `SKIP()` when exceptions cannot be used.

+### Advanced API

+`snitch::notify_exception_handled();`

+If handling exceptions explicitly with a `try/catch` block in a test case, this should be called at the end of the `catch` block.
+This clears up internal state that would have been used to report that exception, had it not been handled.
+Calling this is not strictly necessary in most cases, but omitting it can lead to confusing contextual data (incorrect section/capture/info) if another exception is thrown afterwards and not handled.

 ### Tags